hotpunkx/glitchguess/AI_PERSONALITY.md

 - Helps AI avoid redundant questions

 #### 5. Behavioral Instructions
-**"Ask ONE extremely smart, slightly chaotic yes/no question to split the possibilities."**
+**"Ask ONE extremely smart, yes/no question to split the possibilities.
+Ask direct questions to get yes or no as answers."**
 - "ONE" prevents multiple questions
 - "extremely smart" encourages strategic thinking
-- "slightly chaotic" allows creative approaches
+- "direct questions" emphasizes clarity and unambiguous answers
 - "split the possibilities" guides information theory approach
+- Examples provided: "is it edible?
+Is it a place?" - shows what direct yes/no questions look like

 #### 6. Output Format
 **"Output exactly one line, nothing else:"**